 3. SVALBARD ISLANDS, Norway

 Between Norway and the North Pole, there’s the Svalbard archipelago, a group of tiny islands in the Arctic Ocean.
-The islands are an unincorporated internal area of Norway, and their name “Svalbard” has its roots in Old Norse: “svalr” – cold and “bard” – edge.
-The abundance of arctic wildlife here is impressive: more polar bears than people have their home on Svalbard Islands!
+The islands are an unincorporated internal area of Norway, and their name, “Svalbard,” has its roots in Old Norse: “svalr” – cold and “bard” – edge.
+The abundance of arctic wildlife here is impressive: more polar bears than people have their home on the Svalbard Islands!

-You can explore Svalbard Archipelago in different ways, depending on the type of activities that suits you more.
-If you are interested in discovering how life in a town near the North Pole can be, spend your time in Longyearbyen, the island’s main settlement.
+You can explore the Svalbard Archipelago in different ways, depending on the type of activities that suit you more.
+If you want to discover how life in a town near the North Pole can be, spend your time in Longyearbyen, the island’s main settlement.
 Longyearbyen is a small town full of life and offerings for travelers.
-You wouldn’t expect to find, for example, a sushi restaurant or a festival in a place that is remotely located, but here they are!
+You wouldn’t expect to find, for example, a sushi restaurant or a festival in a remotely located place, but here they are!
 For more adventurous exploring, take a fjord cruise through the Esmark Glacier & Barentsburg, or go by snowmobile to see the magnificent Tunabreen glacier.

 What makes Svalbard special: